-- Perform quality assurance: auditing the quality requirements and quality control results to ensure appropriate quality standards are used.
+- Quality assurance: This involves auditing the quality requirements and quality control results to ensure appropriate quality standards are used.
+When standards are not met or goals aren’t achieved, necessary steps and corrective actions should be employed to fix these issues.

-- Control quality: monitoring and recording the results of quality activities to assess performance and recommend necessary changes.
+- Quality control: This involves monitoring and recording the results of quality activities to assess performance and recommend necessary changes.

 The definition of quality is central to understanding these three processes.
 To be able to define quality, you need to be clear about the meaning of the following terms: